Romanized Popular Alphabet: History

 In Xiangkhoang Province, Protestant missionary G. Linwood Barney began working on the writing system with speakers of Green Mong (Mong Leng), Geu Yang and Tua Xiong, among others.
 He consulted with William A. Smalley, a missionary studying the Khmu language in Luang Prabang Province at the time.
 Concurrently, Yves Bertrais, a Roman Catholic missionary in Kiu Katiam, Luang Prabang, was undertaking a similar project with Chong Yeng Yang and Chue Her Thao.
 The two working groups met in 1952 and reconciled any differences by 1953 to produce a version of the script.

 Orthography

 The alphabet was developed to write both the Hmong Der (White Hmong, RPA: Hmoob Dawb) and Mong Leng (Green/Blue Mong, RPA: Moob Leeg) dialects.
 While these dialects have much in common, each has unique sounds.
-Consonants and vowels found only in Hmong Der (denoted with †) or Green Mong (denoted with ⁂) are color-coded respectively.
+Consonants and vowels found only in White Hmong (denoted with †) or Green Mong (denoted with ⁂) are color-coded respectively.
 Some writers make use of variant spellings.
-Much as with Tosk for Albanian, Hmong Der was arbitrarily chosen to be the "standard" variant.
+Much as with Tosk for Albanian, White Hmong was arbitrarily chosen to be the "standard" variant.